This Is Who We’re Funding During the COVID-19 Pandemic

 This is a time of immense challenge for us all.
 We worry about long term impact to the economy, growing unemployment rates, an overburdened healthcare system, and what extended school closures will mean for vulnerable families.
 These challenges are most acute for hourly and low-wage workers.
-Even before the crisis hit, 2 in 5 people didn’t have the savings to weather a loss in income.
+Even before the COVID-19 pandemic hit, 2 in 5 people didn’t have the savings to weather a loss in income.
 Now, some economists are predicting that Massachusetts’ unemployment rate could hit as high as 25% by June.
 For reference, the highest unemployment rate during the 2008 recession was 10%.

 It’s now more important than ever for us to come together in support of economically vulnerable people in our local communities.
 Our actions — on both a local and regional level — will create ripple effects that determine how our nation faces this public health crisis collectively.